 - 1/3 C parsley, chopped

-- Finely dice the red pepper, red onion, and garlic.
+- Finely dice 1/2 of a red pepper, 1 red onion, and 2 garlic cloves.

-- Preheat skillet over medium heat and add olive oil.
+- Preheat a skillet over medium heat and add in 2 Tbsp of olive oil.
 Toss in red pepper, onion and garlic and sauté until softened.

-- In a large bowl, mix together chickpeas, lemon juice, parmesan cheese and parsley.
+- In a large bowl, mix together 1 can of drained and rinsed chickpeas, lemon juice from 1 lemon, 1/4 C shredded parmesan cheese and 1/3 C chopped parsley.

 - Add all ingredients together and mix well.